mforcer/Intercom-WHMCS-Module/README.md

 ### Roadmap

-1. Allow settings user data collection fields from WHMCS.
+1. Allow configuring which data is synced from WHMCS.
 2. Complex data collection such as abandoned basket, product targeting.
 3. ...?